-- Motivates you to learn faster as you will know what you will sound like if you have a grip on the language.
+- Motivates you to learn faster as you will know what you will sound like if you have a grip of the language.

-- You will be able to notice how native speakers sound out their words.
-How some words and phrases are often cropped or spoken faster than others.
+- You will be able to notice how native speakers sound, how some words and phrases are often cropped or spoken faster than others.

 6. Practice Makes Perfect